Uniswap/web3-react/README.md

 #### v8

-We will use these exports from the connectors to setup our Web3ReactProvider, so we can select what connector we want our useWeb3React hook to use.
+These exports will allow you to interact with each connector individually.
+We will use these connector exports to setup our Web3ReactProvider, so we can select what connector we want our useWeb3React hook to use.

 #### File: metaMask.ts
 ```ts